Matisse-Consortium/tools/imarec/README.md

 4. Overall reconstruction procedure.
    During the run, this software automatically uses different image reconstruction parameters to find the "best" reconstruction.
    These parameters are:
-     - a number of regularisation functions `$regFuncs`
+     - a number of regularisation functions $regFuncs
-     - different regularisation hyperparameters `$mu`, which control the strength of the regularisation
+     - different regularisation hyperparameters $mu, which control the strength of the regularisation
-     - a number of radii of a circular binary object mask, which resctricts the image space, where the reconstruction can have a non-zero values
+     - a number of radii of a circular binary object mask, which resctricts the image space, where the reconstruction can have non-zero values

    You can use one of the two scripts `mat_cal_imarec_all.csh` or `mat_cal_imarec_all.2.csh`, their difference is explained below.
    Both scripts use a parameter file (`mat_cal_imarec_all.par` or `mat_cal_imarec_all.2.par`) where all parameters of the reconstruction run are described.